Special Guardianship Orders

 - Needs of the prospective special guardian and their family;

-- Impact of the Special Guardianship Order on the relationship between the child, parent and special guardian.
+- Impact of the Special Guardianship Order on the relationship between the child, parent and special guardian;

 At the end of the assessment, the social worker from the Access to Resources Team, as applicable, will identify if any ongoing support services are to be provided and if so of what kind, and if any financial support is to be paid, including the amount and conditions attached.
 If this meets with the approval of the Head of Service for Looked After Children, Permanence and Placements, the social worker will complete the Special Guardianship Support Plan.